You've signed in with a UCLA undergraduate student account.

 Sign in features are only available for UCLA graduate students at this time.

-As the administrative hub for over 120 graduate programs across the UCLA campus, Graduate Division serves as the nexus from which over 14,000 graduate students and postdoctoral scholars advance their education and research.
-Central to our mission is providing opportunities across campus that will help propel our students forward in their academic and professional careers.
-Through increased fellowship funding , we are able to attract and retain the highest caliber of students; through summer research and professional development workshops, students are able to develop their research portfolios and networks, and with a diverse network of graduate student resources and postdoctoral services, our students are able to access crucial day to day support that ensure their time at UCLA remains healthy and fulfilling.
+As the administrative hub for 133 graduate programs across the UCLA campus, Graduate Division serves as the nexus from which over 14,000 graduate students and postdoctoral scholars advance their education and research.
+Central to our mission is providing opportunities to propel students forward in their academic and professional careers.
+For example, through increased fellowship funding, we can attract and retain the most competitive students; through summer research and professional development workshops, students can develop their research portfolios and networks, and with a diverse network of graduate student resources and postdoctoral services, our students can access important day to day support that ensures their time at UCLA remains healthy and fulfilling.

 The UCLA graduate community is one of a kind.
 Our renowned faculty, alumni, and diverse community of students come from over 100 countries and 27 ethnic backgrounds, all working together to create excellent research that crosses all boundaries.
 See more Grad Education Facts and Figures here.

 Graduate students are a key component of the UCLA graduate community and crucial to UCLA’s mission of advancing research and education to benefit a global society.
 They are researchers, innovators, teachers, and community organizers.
 And at their core, they are leaders who aim to give back and improve society.

 “The UCLA community and its resources helped to make me a better scholar and person.
 The ability to access all major disciplines from STEM to business to medicine on a single campus in a major city are very unique attributes.
 This fosters cross disciplinary collaboration and created a great sense of satisfaction while I was a student and now as an alumnus.”